schnetzlerjoe/interchain-query-spec/README.md

 The Querying Chain starts with the implementation of the Interchain Query Module by adding the module into their chain.

 The general flow for interchain queries starts with a Cross Chain Query Request from the Querying Chain which is listened to by relayers.
 Upon recognition of a cross chain query, relayers utilize a ABCI Query Request to query data from the Queried Chain.
-Upon success, the relayer submits a `MsgSubmitQueryResult` to the Querying chain.
+Upon success, the relayer submits a `MsgSubmitQueryResult` to the Querying chain with the success flag as 1.

-On failure of a query, relayers submit `MsgSubmitQueryErrorResult` to the Querying chain.
-Alternatively on timeout relayers submit `MsgSubmitQueryTimeoutResult`.
+On failure of a query, relayers submit `MsgSubmitQueryResult` with the `success` flag as 0 to the Querying chain.
+Alternatively on timeout based on the height of the querying chain, the querying chain will submit `SubmitQueryTimeoutResult` with the timeout height specified.

 ### Data Structures